juxor/afaq/markdown/secI5.md

 in the Spanish Revolution**, vol. 1, pp. 106-7]

 Thus the communal assembly discusses that which affects the community and those within it.
-As these local community associations will be members of larger communal bodies, the communal assembly will also discuss issues which affect wider areas, as indicated, and mandate their delegates to discuss them at confederation assemblies.
-This system, we must note, was applied with great success during numerous revolutions (see [section J.5.4](secJ5.html#secj54)) and so cannot be dismissed as wishful thinking.
+As these local community associations, will be members of larger communal bodies, the communal assembly will also discuss issues which affect wider areas, as indicated, and mandate their delegates to discuss them at confederation assemblies.
+This system, we must note, was applied with great success during the Spanish revolution (see [section I.8](secI8.html)) and so cannot be dismissed as wishful thinking.

 However, of course, the actual framework of a free society will be worked out in practice.
 As Bakunin correctly argued, society _"can, and must, organise